 In many cases, worn out components are to blame for an air conditioner making noise.
 However, sometimes an unusual sound could indicate an electrical problem.
 If you hear a buzzing sound in your home, it might probably doesn’t mean that a bee has found its way inside.
 It could mean that your air conditioner’s electrical system needs attention.
 Note that a clicking sound may indicate a problem with the system relays.
 An electrical problem is definitely not something you want to try to fix by yourself.
 Call a certified HVAC technician instead.

 Do you hear an unusual hissing noise coming from your AC?
 Hissing could indicate a refrigerant leak.
 Leaking refrigerant can also cause your system to turn on more frequently yet fail to cool down your home adequately.
 You’ll need an HVAC technician to find the source of the leak, repair it, and recharge your system.

 If your air conditioner making noise is driving you up the wall, it’s time to call Intelligent Design of Tucson.
 Our certified HVAC technicians can figure out what’s causing the noise.
 Since we arrive with fully stocked trucks, we can usually fix the problem the same day!
 Give us a call at (520) 333-2665 to book an appointment.
-And don’t forget to sign up for our Club Membership to get instant access to great savings!
+And don’t forget to sign up for our Family Protection Plan Membership to get instant access to great savings!